lucas-lembo/socioeconomic-education-impact-psql/README.md

 *   `desempenho_escolar.csv`
 *   `indicadores_socio_economicos.csv`

+The preprocessing steps applied to the original datasets can be found in [`scripts/preprocessing.ipynb`](./scripts/preprocessing.ipynb).
+This notebook contains a full explanation of the methods used, along with the complete preprocessing code.

 ### Database Setup and Population

 1.  **Create Database:** Using pgAdmin4, create a new PostgreSQL database.
 The default name used in the script is `Projeto 1`.
     ```sql
     CREATE DATABASE "Projeto 1";
     ```

-2.  **Configure Connection:** Create a python file at `scripts/secrets_db.py` and insert the following connection parameters:
+2.  **Configure Connection:** Create a Python file at `scripts/secrets_db.py` and insert the following connection parameters:

     ```python
     # --- Database Connection Parameters ---